nikitaodnorob/pl-compiler/README.md

 # PL-Compiler
-Simple programming language's compiler which uses Lex, Yacc and Roslyn
+Simple programming language's compiler for .NET Core platform which uses Lex, Yacc and Roslyn

 ## Why are a few projects in this solution?
 The main project is `MyCompiler`, it is a project of my language's compiler. `Roslyn` is the submodule which contains modified `Microsoft.CodeAnalysis.CSharp` project.